-Players lay the scientist cards faceup in front of themselves.
+Players spread out the scientist cards with the number-side up.
 They place the task cards in a pile in the middle of the group.
 Players work together to match each task card with the proper scientist card.

 Answer Key